Liancourt Rocks dispute

-The Liancourt Rocks dispute, also called the Dokdo dispute or the Takeshima dispute, is a territorial dispute between South Korea and Japan regarding sovereignty over the Liancourt Rocks, a group of small islets in the Sea of Japan.
+The Liancourt Rocks dispute, also called the Dokdo dispute or the Takeshima dispute, is a territorial dispute between South Korea, Japan, and North Korea regarding sovereignty over the Liancourt Rocks, a group of small islets in the Sea of Japan.
 The rocks are also known in Korea as Dokdo and in Japan as Takeshima (竹島).
-North Korea also claims sovereignty of the islands, but has not pursued its claim to the same extent as the others.
+North Korea also formerly claimed sovereignty of the islands, but had never pursued its claim to the same extent as the others; it has, since 2024, removed its claims on the islands, as well as the rest of South Korea, following the country's abandoning of all goals of reunification and adoption of the "Two hostile states theory" policy.

 The Liancourt Rocks have been administered by South Korea since 1952 by the Korea Coast Guard.
 This was after the United States said in the Rusk documents that the Japanese claim to the Liancourt Rocks would not be renounced in Japan's post-World-War-II peace treaty.
 In 1954, Japan proposed a referral to the International Court of Justice.
 It was rejected by South Korea, which believes the Liancourt Rocks are irrefutably South Korean territory, and the dispute should not be dealt with through diplomatic negotiations or judicial settlement between South Korea and Japan.

 There are conflicting interpretations about the historical state of sovereignty over the islets.
 Korean claims are partly based on references to a Korean island called Usan-do in various historical records, maps and encyclopedias such as the Samguk Sagi, Annals of the Joseon Dynasty, Dongguk Yeoji Seungnam, and Dongguk munheon bigo.
 According to the Korean view, these are the Liancourt Rocks.
 Japanese researchers of these documents have said that the various references to Usan-do refer at different times to Jukdo, Ulleungdo, or a non-existent island between Ulleungdo and Korea.
 Researchers disagree on who first had administrative control over the islets due to ambiguities in early historical records and maps, owing partly to changes in the names of the islands in the area over the centuries.